Walt Disney

 Death1966-12-15

 BiographyWalter Elias Disney ( DIZ-nee; December 5, 1901 – December 15, 1966) was an American animator, film producer, voice actor, and entrepreneur.
 A pioneer of the American animation industry, he introduced several developments in the production of cartoons.
-As a film producer, he holds the record for most Academy Awards earned (22) and nominations (59) by an individual.
+As a film producer, he holds the record for most Academy Awards won (22) and nominations (59) by an individual.
 He was presented with two Golden Globe Special Achievement Awards and an Emmy Award, among other honors.
 Several of his films are included in the National Film Registry by the Library of Congress and have also been named as some of the greatest films ever by the American Film Institute.

 In the 1950s, Disney expanded into the theme park industry, and in July 1955 he opened Disneyland in Anaheim, California.
 To fund the project he diversified into television programs, such as Walt Disney's Disneyland and The Mickey Mouse Club.
 He was also involved in planning the 1959 Moscow Fair, the 1960 Winter Olympics, and the 1964 New York World's Fair.
 In 1965, he began development of another theme park, Disney World, the heart of which was to be a new type of city, the "Experimental Prototype Community of Tomorrow" (EPCOT).
 Disney was a heavy smoker throughout his life and died of lung cancer in 1966 before either the park or the EPCOT project were completed.

 Disney was a shy, self-deprecating and insecure man in private but adopted a warm and outgoing public persona.
 He had high standards and high expectations of those with whom he worked.
 Although there have been accusations that he was racist or antisemitic, they have been contradicted by many who knew him.
-Historiography of Disney has taken a variety of perspectives, ranging from views of him as a purveyor of homely patriotic values to being a representative of American cultural imperialism.
+The historiography of Disney has taken a variety of perspectives, ranging from views of him as a purveyor of homely patriotic values to being a representative of American cultural imperialism.
 Widely considered to be one of the most influential cultural figures of the 20th century, Disney remains an important presence in the history of animation and in the cultural history of the United States, where he is acknowledged as a national cultural icon.
 His film work continues to be shown and adapted, the Disney theme parks have grown in size and number around the world and his company has grown to become one of the world's largest mass media and entertainment conglomerates.

 Biography from the Wikipedia article Walt Disney.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.